Mercedes-Benz Coronavirus Financial Relief and New Car Incentives

 German luxury automaker Mercedes-Benz is doing its part to help those affected by COVID-19, either directly or indirectly, by offering financial relief to existing customers in the form of payment deferrals.
 The company has also offered up its European manufacturing facilities to produce much-needed medical equipment to treat patients that contract the virus.
 Mercedes is even leveraging its various social media platforms to educate the public on COVID-19 and share positive messages with its 50 million followers.

-Following is a rundown of Mercedes-Benz coronavirus financial relief efforts as well as a summary of the brand’s new car incentives designed to boost flagging sales.
+Following is a rundown of Mercedes-Benz coronavirus car payment plans as well as a summary of the brand’s new car incentives designed to boost flagging sales.
 We’ll also take a look at how the virus is affecting Mercedes operations here in the U.S. as well as the brand’s outlook for the year.